Massachusetts Adopts State Crowdfunding ExemptionPrint PDF

 Additional Information.
 For additional information, see

-This advisory was prepared by Jeremy Halpern and Thomas Powers, members of the Emerging Companies Group at Nutter McClennen & Fish LLP.
-For more information, please contact your Nutter attorney at 617-439-2000.
+This advisory was prepared by Jeremy Halpern, Co-Chair of the Emerging Companies Group at Nutter McClennen & Fish LLP.
+For more information, please contact Jeremy or your Nutter attorney at 617-439-2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.